This article may contain affiliate links. For details, visit our Affiliate Disclosure page.

-So, what should you do when your rental car is accidentally scratched?
+So, does the small scratch on a rental car make you worried?
 This article will explain the process of hiring and returning the car that you can follow if you encounter that situation.
 Let’s get started now!

 What Should You Do If There Is A Small Scratch On A Rental Car?

 If the rental car gets scratched, you will be in charge of the insurance excess mentioned in the rental agreement.
+Does the small scratch on a rental car make you worried?
 In several situations, the hiring company may take this excess from your credit card and pay extra by themselves.

 Renting A Car